zapproject/Hackathon-Armenia/README.md

 Implement Oracle + Futures Contract Dapp

-Materials tailored to Ethereum + Nodejs but any Oracle-sourced Futures settlesments Welcome, chain-agnostic
+Materials tailored to Ethereum + Nodejs but any Oracle-sourced Futures settlements welcome, platform-agnostic

 Using OracleSkeleon.js, FuturesSkeleton.sol as reference connect a data provider( crypto exchange api for example) to a futures contract so that settlement is determined by oracle data